 He ignored Robert.

-“I got an important date Saturday and I need the car?”
-The words stuck in Robert’s throat and he swallowed hard as sweat broke out on his forehead.
+“I got an important date Saturday and I need the car.”
+The words stuck in his throat, and he swallowed hard.
+Sweat broke out on his forehead.
 “I’ll put gas in it.”

 The old man took a long drink, mumbled something about “another goddamn losing season,” and kept staring at the game.
-The Pirates hadn’t had a winning season in four years and the old man was not happy about it.
+The Pirates hadn’t had a winning season in four years and he was not happy about it.
 Robert looked toward Mum in the kitchen, as if asking her to somehow intercede.
 But we both knew she had no more influence over him than we did.

 “William, he’s a good driver and he needs the car Saturday night,” she finally said with little enthusiasm.
 “Let him use it, will you?”

 He mumbled something.
 “I think he said yes,” Mum told Robert, then went back into her room and closed the door.

 My brother spent most of Saturday afternoon nervously getting ready for his date.
 I was standing in front of the mirror pasting my hair with Brylcream, when he opened the bathroom door without knocking, like he always did.
 “I need to take a shower.”

 He pushed by me and turned on the water.
 He did that a lot, though most of the time I ignored it.
 I figured it was because he was two years older and used to getting his way.
 Or maybe because he was shorter than me.
 He never said anything, but I know it bothered him a lot.